rsksmart/RSKIPs/IPs/RSKIP178.md

 ### Validation

-We'll define the function *getPoWInfo()* to check the validity of all kinds of blocks (mainchain, uncles and elements in the *heavyblocks* list).
+We define the function *getPoWInfo()* to check the validity of all kinds of blocks (mainchain, uncles and elements in the *heavyblocks* list).
 This means that the function that checks the validity of the proof of work of normal RSK blocks is changed to call getPoWInfo().
 This is because some of the RSK blocks can be anchor heavyblocks.

-But before, we'll define an auxiliary function *getMMInfo()*:
+First we define an auxiliary function *getMMInfo()*:

 **function getMMInfo()**